sgjps/SGJ_Controls/README.md

 TSGJShellTreeView - Directory TreeView [Lazarus]

+TSGJCalendarView - Calendar control for Lazarus.

+TSGJExpandPanel - Panel with header and collapsed area for Lazarus.

 TSGJListView - ListView for Lazarus with Tile and Groups support on Windows.
 Compatible with other platforms[tile and groups are ignored] [Lazarus]

 TWin32Menu - Component for Lazarus.
 Replaces TMainMenu and TPopupMenu with native Windows Menus.